Deaf refugees have stories to tell.

 Social media has enabled Deaf refugees from around the country such as Bhawani and Damanta to connect with each other.

-On June 11-13, 2021, Deaf refugees from around the U.S. and internationally will come together at the World Deaf Refugee Conference to meet, learn, and let their voices be heard.
+In June 2022, Deaf refugees from around the U.S. and internationally will come together at the World Deaf Refugee Conference to meet, learn, and let their voices be heard.

 Deaf refugees are rich in hope, enthusiasm, and courage.
 They have amazing stories to tell about their journeys—stories that medical professionals, interpreters, refugee resettlement agencies, and all the rest of us need to hear.